3-Series Motion Sensor and Motion Detector

 With 3-Series Centralite Micro Motion Sensors, your connected home can intuitively respond to your arrival and departure.
 By placing a Motion Sensor in your entryway or garage, your home can illuminate your entryway, adjust the thermostat, and even raise your blinds.

 Motion Sensor Worry-Free Vacation

 Did I leave the curling iron on?
 Did we turn the heat off?
 What about the lights?
 By adding motion-sensing capabilities, your system can intelligently respond to an empty home.
 Your connected home can also react differently to short and long durations of no motion.

 Save Energy While You’re Away with a Motion Detector

-Whether you’ll be away from home for a few weeks or hours, the 3-Series Motion Sensor can help proactively turn off lights, set back thermostats, and disable devices that draw power even when off (e.g., televisions, microwaves, and computers).
+Whether you’ll be away from home for a few weeks or hours, the 3-Series Motion Sensor can help you proactively turn off lights, set back thermostats, and disable devices that draw power even when off (e.g., televisions, microwaves, and computers).

 Motion Detector – Protect Your Home While You’re Away

 When paired with a ZigBee HA 1.2-compatible hub, the 3-Series Centralite Motion Sensor can trigger text and e-mail alerts when there is unexpected motion detected in the home.
-You can also receive activity reports to ensure the kids have made it home or that a repairman has left.
+You can also receive activity reports to ensure the kids have made it to your home or that a repairman has left.

 Adding a 3-Series Motion Sensor and detector Light to your connected home can help to reduce energy costs.
 With smart scheduling, your home can respond to a vacant house by turning off lights and setting back the thermostat.